-- B. Define qualifications for chairing a thesis or dissertation advisory committee, if different from A, above.
-For example, as chairing a thesis or dissertation is a skill that many new faculty have not had a chance to practice, at some institutions graduate faculty are required to participate in a few advisory committees or to co-chair prior to chairing a committee.
-Units should consider not only how to ensure quality mentoring for graduate students, but mentoring of new faculty in this skill, and whether it is appropriate for early-career faculty to accept the burden of chairing committee(s). - 1.
-Currently, only Regular or Administrative faculty are eligible to chair a thesis or dissertation, and Special faculty ranks can serve as co-chairs. - C. Determine the mechanism through which graduate faculty status is awarded, both for Regular and Special faculty ranks (which may differ).
-In some units, department chairs will make the decision, while in others, TPR committees will have the responsibility.
-For newly hired faculty, it is helpful to describe whether they can receive graduate faculty status as part of the appointment process, and if so, how that decision is vetted. - D. Determine the mechanism for periodically reviewing graduate faculty (or chairing committees) status, and the criteria for maintaining this status.
-Units will often want to incorporate this review into other typical and routine faculty review processes (e.g., TPR, post-tenure review, reappointment of lecturers, etc.). - E. Although unpleasant, units should consider carefully the mechanism for removing a faculty member from the graduate faculty.
-Membership in the graduate faculty should be considered a privilege, not a right.
-Units might want to carefully scrutinize the privilege of chairing a thesis or dissertation and specify due process for review and reaffirmation or removal of graduate faculty status.
+- D. Determine the mechanism for periodically reviewing graduate faculty (or chairing committees) status and the criteria for maintaining this status.
+Units will often want to incorporate this review into other typical and routine faculty review processes (e.g., TPR, post-tenure review, reappointment of lecturers, etc.). - E. Units should consider the mechanism for removing a faculty member from the graduate faculty.
+Membership in the graduate faculty is a privilege, not a right.
+Units might want to scrutinize particularly carefully the privilege of chairing a student advisory committee and specify due process for review and reaffirmation or removal of graduate faculty status.
 For example, a unit might decide that faculty found to be in violation of certain University policies or out of compliance with certain federal regulations might be removed from the graduate faculty. - F. Outline a reasonable appeal process for faculty who feel unfairly treated in this process.
-Ideally, these appeal processes should be internal to the college except in unusual circumstances, in which case the Provost could be the last and final arbiter of this process, again ideally as part of routine faculty review processes.
+Ideally, these appeal processes should be internal to the college except in unusual circumstances, in which case the provost could be the final arbiter of this process, again ideally as part of routine faculty review processes.

 2.3.
-Your Advisor and Advisory Committee
+Your Adviser and Advisory Committee

-Advisor (major advisor, committee chair)
+Adviser (major adviser, committee chair)

-Every student enrolled in a graduate program must have a major advisor.
-The major advisor is the faculty member who provides general guidance throughout your program of study.
-The major advisor will recommend initial courses to be taken until the advisory committee is selected.
+Every student enrolled in a graduate program must have a major adviser.
+The major adviser is the faculty member who provides general guidance throughout your program of study.
+The major adviser will recommend initial courses to be taken until the advisory committee is selected.
 Initial coursework should be of a fundamental or core nature so that the full advisory committee, once constituted, will have maximum flexibility to formulate the remainder of your program of study.
-Your major advisor, in consultation with the graduate program coordinator or department chair, will assist you in selecting the members of your advisory committee.
-The major advisor is responsible for chairing the advisory committee meetings and for providing realistic expectations for completing the requirements of the degree.
-An advisory committee may be co-chaired by more than one faculty member.
+Your major adviser, in consultation with the graduate program coordinator or department chair, will assist you in selecting the members of your advisory committee.
+The major adviser is responsible for chairing the advisory committee meetings and providing realistic expectations for completing the degree requirements.
+More than one faculty member may co-chair an advisory committee.
 Note that some colleges or departments will have different criteria for faculty to serve as chair of your advisory committee.